marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 And if that's the case, it would be great to [get you involved too](https://elementary.io/get-involved)!
 As mentioned before its a lot of fun working with the elementary team and seeing your own contributions released to the world is just awesome!
 The beautiful side effect: It makes elementary OS better for all of us!

-Last but not least: In case you are currently using macOS and thinking about taking the leap, make sure to read the 5-part series written by [@CassidyJames](https://twitter.com/CassidyJames) on the elementary Blog about…
+Last but not least: In case you are currently using macOS and thinking about taking the leap, make sure to read the 5-part series written by [@CassidyJames](https://twitter.com/CassidyJames) on the elementary blog about…

 **Switching from macOS:**